The 14 Smallest Animals in the World

 Smallest Animals: Rodents

-The Baluchistan pygmy jerboa has short front feet and four times longer hind feet which are designed for hopping.
+The Baluchistan pygmy jerboa has short front feet and hind feet that are four times longer and designed for hopping.

 ©Sergey Mikhaylov/Shutterstock.com

-The world’s smallest rodent is the Baluchistan pygmy jerboas.
+The world’s smallest rodent is the Baluchistan pygmy jerboa.
 This rodent weighs about 0.13 ounces.
-Its body is about 1.7-inches long while its tail is often 3-inches long.
+Its body is about 1.7 inches long while its tail is often 3 inches long.
 It lives in sandy areas in Pakistan and Afghanistan.

 Learn more about jerboas.